inspec/inspec/docs/resources.rst

 Syntax -- DONE
 -----------------------------------------------------
-A ``registry_key`` InSpec resource block declares the item in the |windows| registry, the path to a setting under that item, and then one (or more) name/value pairs to be tested.
-For example:
+A ``registry_key`` InSpec resource block declares the item in the |windows| registry, the path to a setting under that item, and then one (or more) name/value pairs to be tested:

 .. code-block:: ruby